 Asparagus – Plant with asters, basil, cilantro, dill, cilantro, marigolds, nasturtiums, oregano, parsley, peppers, sage, and thyme.
 Asparagus repels nematodes that attack tomatoes, and tomatoes repel asparagus beetles.

 Basil – Will improve vigour and flavour of tomatoes, planted side-by-side.
 Also good with asparagus, oregano, and peppers.
-Basil helps repel flies, mosquitoes, and thrips.
+Basil helps repel aphids, asparagus beetles, mites, flies, mosquitoes, and tomato horn worm.

 Broad beans – Excellent for fixing nitrogen in the soil.
 Avoid planting near onions.